 (a) Application and Oath.

 Any member of the State Bar of Georgia may be admitted to practice in this Court upon written application, and the certificate of at least two attorneys of this Court, that such member is of good private and professional character.
 The oath may be administered by the Clerk, Deputy Clerk or Deputy Administrator.
 It may be taken in open court or before a judge in chambers or in the Clerk’s office.
+(Georgia attorneys requiring immediate admission to the Court may contact the Clerk's office to obtain special admission without their personal appearance for swearing in.
+The fee is $200.00 in addition to the regular admission fee, payable to the Clerk of the Court of Appeals.
+The attorney must submit the written application with the certificate of at least two attorneys of this Court that such attorney is of good private and professional character.
+The form may be submitted in a .pdf format to the Clerk's office.
+The Clerk will arrange to telephonically administer the oath.
+Thereafter, the attorney will provisionally be admitted pending receipt of the fee.)
 The oath is as follows:

 "I do solemnly swear (or affirm) that I will conduct myself as an attorney or counselor of this Court truly and honestly, justly and uprightly, and according to law; and that I will support the Constitution of the State of Georgia and the Constitution of the United States.
 So help me God."

 After the oath has been administered, the applicant shall sign the roll of attorneys admitted to practice in the Court.

 The fee for admission is $30.00, payable to the Clerk of the Court of Appeals of Georgia, who shall issue a license under the seal of the Court as evidence of applicant's authority to practice.